Interviewsand Articles

 The Cove, part 1

-When I'd first seen a photo of The Cove I was struck by a quality I'm not used to seeing in a work of public art.
-It had none of that generic quality which says "This is contemporary art."
+When I'd first seen a photo of The Cove I was struck by a quality I'm not used to seeing in a work of public art; I could simply call it poetry.
+It had none of that generic quality which says, "This is contemporary art."
 To my question, "How did his project come to pass?"
 Ferretti began a long story.

 One day in April of 1998 Ferretti's daughter brought him a copy of the local weekly.
 It contained an announcement for "a waterfront, public art project"-- the City of Albany's first.
 Proposals were due in two and a half weeks.
 Total money available for the project: $10,000.00.